davidovre/nodejs-master-class-assignment-1/README.md

 The project wil starts on http and https.
 The http server starts on http://localhost:3000 and the https server starts on https://localhost:3001

+If you need the change the ports, you can do it in the config.js file.